fusor/catasb/README.md

-Broken into two stages, stage1 box installs and configures a basic static environment with required packages and one-off binaries, as well as setting up and enabling a docker daemon.
+Broken into two stages, stage1 box installs and configures a basic static environment with required packages and one-off binaries, as well as setting up and enabling a docker daemon. stage2 brings up a cluster, installs the catalog, brings up a broker, and configures `catctl` to point directly at the catalog for using new resources like brokers and serviceclasses.

 ### Roadmap